NicholasAMills/YouTubeURLGetter/README.md

 ## _Helping YouTube content creators from YouTube's antics_

 Retrieve all of a YouTube content creator's videos' title + url and save to a .csv file.

-Purpose: YouTube is deleting old videos that break new guidelines and if the creator wants to dispute it, they may have to provide the deleted video's URL.
-This script will use the YouTube v3 API to collect all of a content creator's video's titles + url's from their 'uploads' playlist and then store the results into a .csv file.
+Purpose: YouTube is deleting and striking old videos that break new guidelines and if the creator wants to dispute it, they may have to provide the deleted video's URL.
+If the creator doesn't have it on them, they may need to search the internet for any places where the link may have been shared, which may be a hassle.
+This script is designed to help reduce that headache by using the YouTube v3 API to collect all of a content creator's video's titles + url's from their "uploads" playlist and then store the results into a localized .csv file.

 ## Installation
 Install the dependencies.